valteryde/kaxe/docs/pages/other.rst

 To change the behavior of the default colors, you can use the following functions:

-.. autofunction:: kaxe.SetDefaultColor
+.. automethod:: kaxe.SetDefaultColor

-.. autofunction:: kaxe.resetColor
+.. automethod:: kaxe.resetColor

 Symbols and themes